 If you reach State Pension Age on or after 6 April 2016 you will qualify for the 'new' State Pension.
 The date you’ll qualify for this could be later than age 60 (women) or age 65 (men) so there may be a period during which your GMP does not receive any increases from either the Scheme or the State.

-The new State Pension from April 2016 also includes the ‘triple lock’ guarantee, which promises to pay the higher of the increase in average earnings, Consumer Prices Index (CPI) or 2.5% (this is expected to be in place until at least the end of Parliament in 2020).
+The new State Pension from April 2016 also includes the ‘triple lock’ guarantee, which promises to pay the higher of the increase in average earnings, Consumer Prices Index (CPI) or 2.5%.
 The Government has said that the new State Pension will provide an improved overall benefit for most people, although most APS members qualifying for the New State Pension from 6 April 2016 onwards will find their State Pension will be the same amount as the Old State Pension, as the Scheme was contracted out of SERPS/S2P.